-My favorite webinar was presented by Stacey Freedental, PhD, LCSW, Helping the Suicide Person: A Clinical Toolbox.
-Her presentation focused on joining with the suicidal client, inspiring hope and problem solving.
-Stacey also talked about challenging vs. changing a suicidal thought, and reinforcing gains (e.g., review recent suicidal crisis using new skills).
-Know what to say during a narrative interview.
-For instance, “Could you tell me how you got to the point that you wanted to kill yourself?”
-Attend to psychological pain, “How would you describe your mental pain?”
+My favorite webinar of all that I watched was the one by Stacey Freedental, Phd, LCSW, called Helping the Suicide Person: A Clinical Toolbox.
+In the webinar she focused on collaborating and connecting with a client that is suicidal, instilling hope and resolving problems.
+Stacey also explained the difference between challenging and altering suicidal thoughts, along with reinforcing successes (e.g., analyze a recent suicidal situation using new skills).
+Prepare for a narrative interview by knowing what to say.
+“Could you explain me how you came to the point where you intended to kill yourself?” for example.
+Pay attention to psychological pain, “Can you describe your mental suffering?”

 Barbara Rubel’s Podcast and Videos on Suicide Awareness